What Does It Mean to Be a Product Lead?

 So where did this person called a product leader come from?

 It seemed at first that the product leader was a person who was just born for the position.
-They appeared from any of several disciplines, from engineering to design, from marketing to administration.
+They appeared from several disciplines, from engineering to design, from marketing to administration.
 But they all had a few qualities in common that set them apart.
 They could visualize the overarching goal of the company and communicate that goal clearly to their coworkers.

 They had a gift to think logically, but also creatively.
 They could see a product from the point of view of the ideal avatar, and also from the perspective of the production team.
 And they seemed to have the ability to perform specialized tasks as well as the most seasoned specialist.